Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Preliminaries

-\subsection{Universal algebra.}
+\subsection{Universal algebra}

 An (\emph{equational}) \emph{condition} is a set of \emph{identities}, i.e.~formal expressions of the form $s \approx t$, where $s$ and $t$ are terms over a common set of function symbols.
 An equational condition is \emph{height-1} if it contains neither nested terms nor terms consisting of a single variable.
-We say that $\Pol(\struct{A})$ (or some set of operations on $A$) \emph{satisfies} an equational condition $\Sigma$ if the function symbols can be interpreted as elements of $\Pol(\struct{A})$ so that, for each identity $s \approx t$ in $\Sigma$, the equality $s = t$ holds for any evaluation of variables in $A$.
-An example is the \emph{cyclic identity} of arity $n\geq 2$ given by $f(x_1,\dots, x_n) \approx f(x_2,\dots,x_n, x_1)$, for a symbol $f$ of arity $n\geq 2$.
-We say that an operation is \emph{cyclic} if it satisfies the cyclic identity.
+A \emph{polymorphism} of a relational structure $\struct{A}$ is a homomorphism from $\struct{A}^k$ into $\struct{A}$ for some $k\in \mathbb{N}$; the set of all polymorphisms of $\struct{A}$ is denoted by $\Pol(\struct{A})$.
+We say that $\Pol(\struct{A})$ (or some set $S$ of operations on $A$) \emph{satisfies} an equational condition $\Sigma$ if the function symbols can be interpreted as elements of $\Pol(\struct{A})$ (of $S$) so that, for each identity $s \approx t$ in $\Sigma$, the equality $s = t$ holds for any evaluation of variables in $A$.
+An example is the \emph{cyclic identity} of arity $n\geq 2$ given by for a symbol $f$ of arity $n\geq 2$.
+An operation is called \emph{cyclic} if it satisfies the cyclic identity.

 \begin{theorem}[\cite{Barto_2012}] Let $\struct{A}$ be a finite relational structure.
 If $\struct{A}$ does not pp-construct $\struct{K}_3$, then $\Pol(\struct{A})$ contains a cyclic operation. \end{theorem}